dbetel/HPCS_LUAD/README.md

 Then the information was aggregated an copmared in the hpcsQuant file to generate the figures.

+We used the panCancerEnv.yml to create a conda environment to run the files below.

 ### Information Table

 | Tissue        | ipynb File                | Gene Signature| Figure       | PMID     |